christopherwk210/check/docs/api/classes/game.md

   collapse: false, // Collapse the space between checkboxes
   hideCursor: false, // Hide the cursor over the gameboard
   useRadio: false, // Use radio inputs instead of checkboxes
-  update: function(){} // Callback function that triggers at the start of every game loop }
+  update: function(){} // Callback function that triggers at the start of every game loop.
+}
 ```

+The update function will be called every game loop *before* the update function of every object.

 # Methods